VladPVS/FastSearchLibrary/README.md

    * `event EventHandler<FileEventArgs> FilesFound` - fires when next portion of files is found.
      Event includes `List<FileInfo> Files { get; }` property that contains list of finding files.
    * `event EventHandler<SearchCompleted> SearchCompleted` - fires when search process is completed or stopped.
-     Event includes `bool IsCanceled { get; }` property that contains value that defines whether search procees stopped by calling
+     Event includes `bool IsCanceled { get; }` property that contains value that defines whether search process stopped by calling
      `StopSearch()` method.
-    To stop search process possibility one have to use constructor that accept CancellationTokenSource parameter.
+    To stop search process possibility one have to use constructor that accepts CancellationTokenSource parameter.

    Example: